 - 9. Description, analysis and assessment of an evangelistic or mission initiative in which the curate have been involved.
 This should include the target group, methodology, aim and outcome.
-Any accompanying material should be included, especially to demonstrate the curate's own involvement in planning and/or delivery. (min 400 1000 max words) - 10.
+Any accompanying material should be included, especially to demonstrate the curate's own involvement in planning and/or delivery, and evidence of appropriate consultation with the PCC. (min 400 1000 max words) - 10.
 The curate should write up details of a pastoral encounter, describing the person met with, the curate's perception of her/his needs, how this came about, the curate's involvement, and any follow up.
 The curate should reflect on the visit in terms of any Gospel imperatives, the Church's mission, the curate's vocation as a priest and any particular challenges.
 Please note that this must be anonymised such that the identity of the person concerned is not divulged. (min 400 1000 max words) - 11.
 An order of service which the curate have devised.
 The service itself should be submitted but no further analysis is required, other than an explanation of context or congregation, if that is not immediately obvious. - 12.
 Structured reflection on the curate's learning from at least three [self-supporting ministers: at least two] IME2 Training Days or diocesan study days, using the Ministry Journal template or equivalent. (min 250 500 max words per training / study day) - 13.
 A cover sheet cross-referencing the Ministry Portfolio contents to the Formation Criteria for IME2 (see page 21).

-PLEASE NOTE that the assessment portfolio should be submitted to the IME2 administrator as attachments to a single email.
+PLEASE NOTE that the assessment portfolio should be submitted to the DIRECTOR OF IME2 and IME2 administrator as attachments to a single email.

-Ministry Portfolio: Final Assessment and Review
+Stage 3 Ministry Portfolio: Final Assessment and Review